yourpurebredpuppy logo

 Most Tibetan Spaniels are conservative with strangers and don't like being swooped down on by people they don't know.
 Early socialization is important to develop a confident, outgoing temperament.
 Most are friendly with other animals.

-Though stubborn and self-reliant, the Tibetan Spaniel is also sensitive; obedience training should utilize food and praise.
+Though stubborn and self-reliant, the Tibetan Spaniel is also sensitive; obedience training should include food and lots of praise and encouragement.

 If you want a dog who...